dzailibu/bookcart-api-tests/README.md

 ## Test Logs

-Logs are saved to `test_run.log` in the directory where pytest is run.
+Logs are saved to `test_run.log` in the directory where pytest is run (root folder for above run examples).

 ---